Alpha and Omega (film): Plot

-Kate, disappointed that they missed their ride home, leaves Humphrey out in the rain.
-Now traveling alone in the storm, Kate comes across a dangerous ravine, which has begun to flood.
-As Kate tries to cross it, she slips, and Humphrey comes to her rescue.
+Tony warns Winston that if Kate does not return by the full moon, war will be inevitable.
+Lilly decides to show Garth around the Western pack's territory until Kate returns, and they begin to bond.
+Meanwhile, after saving Humphrey from two men that believe he has rabies after he eats a cupcake, Kate comes across a ravine, but is unable to cross it, and Humphrey comes to her rescue.
 Flattered by his bravery, Kate begins to admire Humphrey.
 The following day, Marcel and Paddy find the wolves and direct them to a train heading to Jasper Park.
-Climbing over the snowy mountain, Humphrey finds a grizzly bear cub, and the two play as Kate goes to scout a head.
-As Humphrey throws snow at the cub, the cub begins to cry, which attracts an angry trio of grizzly bears.
-As the wolves slide off the side of the mountain, Humphrey and Kate ride on a log and manage to board the train.
+Climbing over the snowy mountain, Humphrey finds a grizzly bear cub, and plays with it, but throws some snow a little too hard at the cub, and it begins to cry, attracting an angry trio of grizzly bears, and he and Kate escape, boarding the train just in time.

-As the two joke about their encounter with the bears, Kate and Humphrey begin to bond even closer.
-Back at home, Lilly compassionately teaches Garth how to howl.
-At the same time, Humphrey gazes at the full moon and begins to howl, urging Kate to howl with him.
-Although it is against pack law for an Alpha to howl with an Omega, the two begin to howl, falling in love.
-As Lilly and Garth finish their howling, Tony catches them, and ultimately declares war on the Western pack.
-As the train passes by Jasper, Kate and Humphrey’s exchange of feelings is cut short by the sight of the two packs at war.
-As they return, Kate announces that she will marry Garth to unite the packs.
-The day of the wedding, a distraught Humphrey bids farewell to Kate, and decides to leave as a lone wolf, much to Kate’s disappointment.
+Breaking pack law, Lilly compassionately teaches Garth how to howl.
+At the same time, Humphrey and Kate passionately howl together under the full moon and their bond grows stronger.
+Meanwhile, Tony catches Garth and Lilly, and ultimately declares war on the Western pack.
+As the train passes by Jasper, Kate and Humphrey's exchange of feelings is cut short by the sight of the two packs at war.
+Kate announces that she will marry Garth to unite the packs, much to Humphrey's dismay.
+The day of the wedding, a sad Humphrey bids farewell to Kate and leaves as a lone wolf.

-During the ceremony, Kate backs out and declares her love for Humphrey, as Garth subsequently declares his love for Lilly.
-Tony, enraged, declares war on the Western pack, and a large fight ensues.
-Their brawl is cut short by an oncoming stampede of caribou, and Winston and Tony get stuck between it.
-Humphrey and Kate cross paths, and work together by log boarding down the mountain to save them.
-They succeed, but Kate gets struck by the caribou in the process.
-As the stampede subsides, Humphrey tries to wake up Kate to no avail.
-Devastated, Humphrey begins to howl, causing everyone to howl with him.
-Kate then awakens to everyone’s joy, and she and Humphrey confess their love for each other, as Garth and Lilly confess theirs.
-Winston and Tony abolish the law against mating between Alphas and Omegas, and accept a union of the two packs via marriage between Garth and Lilly.
+During the ceremony, Kate backs out and declares her love for Humphrey, as Garth subsequently declares his love for Lilly, much for Tony's anger.
+A fight starts frightens a nearby herd of caribou and causes a stampede.
+Winston and Tony struggle to outrun the herd.
+Humphrey and Kate cross paths, and work together to save them, but Kate gets struck by the caribou and is knocked unconscious.
+As the stampede subsides, Kate awakens, and she and Humphrey confess their love for each other, as Garth and Lilly confess theirs.

+Winston and Tony abolish the law against marriage between Alphas and Omegas, and accept a union of the two packs via marriage between Garth and Lilly.
 At the Moonlight Howl, the wolves celebrate the love of Kate and Humphrey, and Garth and Lilly, breaking the social classes and traditions.
-The movie ends with Humphrey and Kate howling a duet.
+Humphrey and Kate howl a duet.